fstarred/c64-playground/README.md

 #### Horizontal right scrolling

-Software scrolling is often considered a pain in early '80 CPU because the process waste a lot of cycles.
+Software scrolling is often considered a pain in early '80 computers due to the big CPU usage request.
-Furthermore, while character RAM can be double-buffered (which is the most common used tecnique to scroll a scenario), color RAM have only one reserved memory area, therefore color RAM must be moved in 1 or 2 frames.
+Furthermore, while character RAM can be double-buffered (which is the most common used tecnique to scroll a scenario), color RAM has only one reserved memory area, therefore all map must be copied in 1 or 2 frames.

-For this demo, instead of switching VIC-II bank, scrolling was made with unrolled loop code.
-The following snippet show an example of both techniques:
+This is the so called "race the beam" trick; wait at a certain line (i.e. 150) and then start to copy color map from the top of thescreen.

 ##### Switch VIC-II bank

+Take a look at the below code:

 ```
 ; shift screen left